membraneframework-labs/membrane_videoroom/README.md

 * `KEY_FILE_PATH` - path to certificate key file, used when `USE_TLS` is set to true
 * `CERT_FILE_PATH` - path to certificate file, used when `USE_TLS` is set to true

-* `EXTERNAL_IP` - the IP address, on which TURN servers will listen
+* `EXTERNAL_IP` - the IP address, on which TURN servers will listen.
+By default set to `127.0.0.1`, meaning, that in case you haven't set it, the videoroom won't be accessible from outside of localhost.
 * `INTEGRATED_TURN_PORT_RANGE` - port range, where UDP TURN will try to open ports.
 By default set to `50000-59999`.
  The bigger the range is, the more users server will be able to handle.
 Useful when not using the `--network=host` option to limit the UDP ports used only to ones published from a Docker container.